dmitry-strungar/wid-product-analytics-funnel-retention-monetization/data/README.md

 # Data

+This project is a real product analysis task.

-For confidentiality reasons, original datasets are not included.
+For privacy reasons, the original datasets are not included.

-SQL queries are written against a simulated schema.
+SQL queries are written based on a simulated warehouse schema.

 ## Implementation Notes